gbaciulis/todo-app/README.md

 ## Version 2 - _coming soon_
 __Version requirements:__
 * It should have a button to toggle completed tasks
+* It should have a button to toggle all completed tasks

 ## Version 1
 __Functionality:__